Categories

 Open banking means that banks have to allow FinTech companies access to individual customer accounts and transaction details when the customer requests it.
 With this, it is easy to reduce friction, increase customer choice, and improve competition.

-Various use cases are ranging from easier small business lending to new payment options like cryptocurrency to better savings accounts.
+Various use cases range from easier small business lending to new payment options like cryptocurrency to better savings accounts.
 In the UK, the payment service directive, or PSD2 has jump-started the success of the sector.
 Similar businesses are working around the world, with countries like Japan, Singapore, and Australia focusing heavily on Open Banking initiatives.

 The suspicion around open banking is deserved.
 If you’re giving them access to your bank account to a third party, it is imperative that you trust the entity completely.
 How is it possible to guarantee security all the while ensuring open banking remains untouched by a regulatory body?